PostHog/posthog.com/contents/handbook/engineering/beginners-guide/getting-started.md

    and have it be approved.
 If you work for PostHog someone (Tim or small team lead) will suggest the first assignment.

-If you work for PostHog, check this [Git Setup advice](/handbook/engineering/notes/git-setup)
+If you work for PostHog, check this [GitHub Setup advice](/handbook/engineering/notes/github)

 ## Suggested learning roadmap